How To: Paint Leather

 Place the leather furniture over a tarp or drop cloth on the floor of a well-ventilated room or open garage.

 In a bucket, combine one teaspoon of liquid dish soap with four cups of distilled warm water.
-After donning gloves, wet a soft cloth in the soap solution, wring it out until damp but not dripping, and then wipe down the entire leather surface to remove dirt and debris.
+Wet a soft cloth in the soap solution, wring it out until damp but not dripping, and then wipe down the entire leather surface to remove dirt and debris.
 Make a second pass with clean cloths dampened with only distilled warm water to remove the soap solution.
-Let the leather air-dry completely for about half an hour.
+Let the leather air-dry completely for about half an hour after cleaning.

 Splash a few drops of water anywhere on the leather to determine if it’s aniline or protected.

-Wearing a dust mask, pour a scant amount of rubbing alcohol onto a soft cloth and gently scrub the leather area of the furniture to remove the protective coating along with any grease stains.
+Wearing a dust mask and rubber gloves, pour a scant amount of rubbing alcohol onto a soft cloth and gently scrub the leather area of the furniture to remove the protective coating along with any grease stains.
 Let the furniture air-dry completely for about half an hour.